ehuangc/repare/README.md

   - **id1** *(required)*: ID of individual 1.
   - **id2** *(required)*: ID of individual 2.
   - **degree** *(required)*: Degree of (inferred) kinship relation between individual 1 and individual 2.
-Must be "1", "2", or "3".
+Value must be "1", "2", or "3".
 Higher-degree relatives are considered unrelated.
   - **constraints** *(optional)*: Semicolon-delimited list of possible configurations of kinship relation.
 For example, a parental 1st-degree relation can be constrained with "parent-child;child-parent".
 Many kinship inference methods will classify 1st-degree relation types, which can be used as relation constraints.
+Valid constraints: "parent-child", "child-parent", "siblings", "maternal aunt/uncle-nephew/niece", "maternal nephew/niece-aunt/uncle", "paternal aunt/uncle-nephew/niece", "paternal nephew/niece-aunt/uncle", "maternal grandparent-grandchild", "maternal grandchild-grandparent", "paternal grandparent-grandchild", "paternal grandchild-grandparent" "maternal half-siblings", "paternal half-siblings".
   - **force_constraints** *(optional)*: Whether the corresponding constraint should be forced.
-If False, breaking the constraint counts as one inconsistency.
-If True, the constraint must be followed.
+If provided, value must be "True" or "False".
+If "True", the constraint must be followed.
+If "False", breaking the constraint counts as one inconsistency.
 Defaults to "False".
 </details></blockquote>

 **Output** (-o) (*optional*): Path to directory for saving repare outputs.
 Defaults to the current working directory.